 Aoki Diabetes Research Institute

-Celebrating 27 years of research and improved outcomes.
+Celebrating our 28th year of research and improved outcomes.

 1. Are there other names sometimes used for MAT® treatment

 In research reports the therapy was called by several different names.
 At first it was called hepatic activation because it improves liver metabolism.
 Later it was called metabolic activation therapy because it improves metabolism not just in the liver, but also in many other tissues.
 Sometimes descriptive names have been used such as chronic intermittent intravenous insulin therapy or pulsatile intravenous insulin therapy, or intensive insulin therapy.
 At times, companies with no rights to the therapy have attempted to sell it using other names, confusing investors and patients.

 2. When is MAT® treatment recommended?